An Instructor’s Guide to the CCLE Gradebook

 The Gradebook is an integral part of CCLE course pages that contains assignments, quizzes, or other graded activities.
 The default view of the Gradebook is called the grader report which gives an overview of student grades on graded activities in a table view.
 There is also a user report view, which shows the grades of any one student in the course.

-Many courses opt to use the MyUCLA Gradebook rather than the CCLE Gradebook for simplicity, since MyUCLA Gradebook is the official channel for submitting student grades.
+Many courses opt to use the MyUCLA Gradebook rather than the CCLE Gradebook for simplicity, since MyUCLA Gradebook is the official channel for submitting student grades at the end of term.
 CCLE is commonly used exclusively as a repository of files for student access, and the instructor and/or TAs keep grades entirely offline.
 However, if a CCLE course has an assignment, quiz, or other graded activities, the associated grades will be reflected in the Gradebook.
 If this is the case, spending a few minutes configuring the CCLE Gradebook can be useful.

 There are a few different ways to view grades.
 As an instructor, you have two different methods.